“Whenever we encounter another person in love, we learn something new about God.” Pope Francis, “The Joy of the Gospel”

 Like Mary and Elizabeth, “whenever we encounter another person in love, we learn something new about God,” and as Pope Francis tells us, it is the cause for joy.

 Youngsters know “Christmas joy.”
 I’m not so sure about adults, however.

-At their home there were six children (five boys and one girl) ranging from 5 to 8 years old, and eight adults.
-The kids attend the same Catholic grammar school, and are classmates, and very close to one anther in age.
-In the TV family room, they were having the greatest time – watching video, playing games, and getting into the Christmas spirit.
+At their home, there were six children (five boys and one girl) ranging from 5 to 8 years old, and eight adults.
+The kids attend the same Catholic grammar school, and are classmates, and very close to one another in age.
+In the TV family room, they were having the most fabulous time – watching videos, playing games, and getting into the Christmas spirit.

 So here are three prescriptions calling to mind Pope Francis’ words, “Whenever we encounter another person in love, we learn something new about God.”

-This work of Dickens was written shortly after his visit to the United States in 1842, some believe his seeing a prison in Pittsburgh, PA may have influence Dickens’ thinking over the desperate conditions of the inmates that he had witnessed there.
+This work of Dickens was written shortly after he visited the United States in 1842, and his seeing first-hand a prison in Pittsburgh, PA, may have influence Dickens’ thinking over the desperate conditions of the inmates that he had witnessed there.
 More directly, Dickens’s father had been in debtors prison, so the famous author knew the effects of poverty first-hand.